Danish Hygge Holiday: See the Best of Copenhagen in 5 Days

 Breakfast — Lagkagehuset

-Waking up on the third morning of your five days in Copenhagen, you’re bound to be a little tired after hopping all around the city two days in a row.
-To avoid a mid-trip slump — especially since you’ve got another three days jam packed with activities ahead of you — I recommend stopping by Lagkagehuset for delectable Danish pastries and energizing coffee.
+On the third morning of your five days in Copenhagen, you’re bound to be tired after venturing all around the city two days in a row.
+To avoid a mid-trip slump—especially since you have another three days jam-packed with activities ahead of you—stop by Lagkagehuset for delectable Danish pastries and energizing coffee.

-If you’ve been paying attention during your commutes so far, then you’ve likely already seen this popular bakery chain scattered throughout the city!
-You can think of Lagkagehuset as the Danish version of Starbucks, since this beloved franchise is nearly as ubiquitous there as Starbucks is in the U.S. You can’t go wrong with any of the rustic baked bread varieties or sugary pastries lining the shelves; I myself am partial to kanelsnegl paired with a Christmas latte, which is essentially a Danish cinnamon roll!
-Another similar chain you’ll spot around the city, since it’s the largest coffeehouse chain in the Nordic countries, is Espresso House.
+If you’ve been paying attention during your commutes, then you’ve likely already seen this popular bakery chain scattered throughout the city.
+Lagkagehuset can be thought of as the Danish version of Starbucks, since this beloved franchise is nearly as ubiquitous there as Starbucks is in the U.S. You can’t go wrong with any of the rustic baked bread varieties or sugary pastries lining the shelves; I’m partial to kanelsnegl paired with a Christmas latte, which is essentially a Danish cinnamon roll!
+Another similar chain you’ll spot around the city, since it’s the largest coffeehouse chain in Nordic countries, is Espresso House.

 Christiansborg Palace